-- Is a citizen of the United States or a lawfully admitted permanent resident.
+- Be a U.S. citizen or a lawfully admitted permanent resident.

-- Does not suffer from a physical or mental impairment that inhibits the safe handling of a handgun.
+- Not suffer from a physical or mental impairment that inhibits the safe handling of a handgun.

-- Has completed an approved firearms safety training course which includes:
+- Complete an approved firearms safety training course which includes:

 - The actual firing of handguns.

-- Instruction in the state laws governing concealed carry and the use of deadly force.[i]
+- Instruction in state laws governing concealed carry and the use of deadly force.1-3

 Permitless carry states are less safe

 Concealed carry permit systems require background checks, and sometimes require firearm safety training to ensure responsible handling and use of a concealed handgun.
 In permitless carry states, gun owners as young as 18 years old can legally carry concealed weapons in public with no training and no background check.5